This excerpt is from an interview with Stephen Cognetta, a former Google PM.

-Although I am satisfied with my choice, I realize now that I didn't fully grasp the responsibilities of these roles.
+Although I am satisfied with my choice of product management, I realize now that I didn't fully grasp the responsibilities of these roles.
 I've compiled this guide to assist those facing a similar decision in making a well-informed career choice.

 Taking on more responsibility can lead to accelerated learning and compound benefits, especially early in your career.

 Your role directly impacts the level and type of responsibility you'll assume.
-It's crucial to keep this in mind when choosing your first job.
+Keep this in mind when choosing your first job.

 Product managers are tasked with:

 The success or failure of the product ultimately falls on your shoulders.

 As an engineer, including at the junior level, your job involves building and delivering software, which could be user-focused products or back-end infrastructure.